Instructions to Install and Configure the Consensus Salesforce Professional App (Lightning) - updated for V11.6!

 Step 1: Adding the Custom DemoBoard component.

-The Consensus Salesforce App package includes a custom component that allows your Consensus users to properly authenticate with our web application, create DemoBoards, and send those DemoBoards with email templates.
+The Consensus Salesforce App package includes a custom component that allows your Consensus users to view relevant demolytics to each record in Salesforce, to properly authenticate with our web application, create DemoBoards, and send those DemoBoards via Salesforce email.

 To make the component appear in other predefined applications (such as Sales), select that layout, edit the layout (click Edit page under Gear icon in the top right corner).